LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-3-MERN-Stack/README.md

 });
 ```

-What's happening here?
 We're creating an Express server that listens on port 5000 and sends a welcome message to anyone who visits.
 The CORS headers allow our frontend to communicate with the backend later.

 #### Set Up Your API Routes